spacetelescope/PASTIS/README.md

 ```bash
 The PDF backend does not currently support the selected font.
 ```
-To  mitigate this, go to your matplotlib rc file and make sure to uncomment and set:
+To  mitigate this, go to your `matplotlibrc` file and make sure to uncomment and set:
 ```bash
 pdf.fonttype       : 42
 ```
 This will make it use Type 42 fonts instead.

 #### On MacOS Mojave 10.14.6 - backend
-The tkagg backend makes the machine crash and restart, so don't use that one.
-The default should run fine, but if you encounter this issue you can change the default backend in the matplorlib rc file under `backend` at almost the very top of the file/
+The `tkagg` backend makes the machine crash and restart, so don't use that one.
+The default should run fine, but if you encounter this issue you can change the default backend in the `matplotlibrc` file under `backend` at almost the very top of the file.

 ## Configuration file